IBM/watson-discovery-ui/DEVELOPING.md

-│   ├── KeywordsFilter # Filter Component that contains Keyword items │   ├── Matches # Component that display all search results │   ├── PaginationMenu # Component the displays a menu to page through search results │   ├── SearchField # Component that allows the user to specifiy the search string │   ├── SentimentChart # Component that displays a donut chart to visualize sentiment of results │   ├── TagCloudRegion # Component that shows a tag cloud of entities/categories/concepts │   └── layouts # Layout for page
+│   ├── KeywordsFilter # Filter Component that contains Keyword items │   ├── Matches # Component that display all search results │   ├── PaginationMenu # Component the displays a menu to page through search results │   ├── SearchField # Component that allows the user to specify the search string │   ├── SentimentChart # Component that displays a donut chart to visualize sentiment of results │   ├── TagCloudRegion # Component that shows a tag cloud of entities/categories/concepts │   └── layouts # Layout for page